princesslana/tsktsk/README.md

 ## Using

 To begin with a tsktsk repository must be initialized.
-To initialize one in the current folder:
+We can initialize one in the current folder.

 ```console
 $ tsktsk init